dlu-ch/dlb/doc/ex_context.rst

       :type existing: bool
       :param collapsable: assume that any relative to the working tree root is :term:`collapsable <collapsable path>`?
       :type collapsable: bool
+      :param allow_nontemporary_management:
+         is the path permitted to denote a filesystem object the :term`management tree` except ones in :file:`.dlbroot/t`?
+      :type allow_nontemporary_management: bool
+      :param allow_temporary:
+         is the path permitted to denote a filesystem object in :file:`.dlbroot/t` of the :term:`management tree`?
+      :type allow_temporary: bool
       :return: a :class:`dlb.fs.Path` *p* with ``p.is_absolute() == False`` and ``p.is_normalized() == True``
       :rtype: same class as *path* if *path* is a :class:`dlb.fs.Path` and :class:`dlb.fs.Path` otherwise

+      :raises dlb.fs.PathNormalizationError:
-      :raises dlb.fs.PathNormalizationError: if *path* does not exist in the  :term:`managed tree`
+          if *path* does not exist in the parts of the :term:`working tree` that are described by *allow_nontemporary_management* and *allow_temporary*
       :raises ValueError: if the resulting path is not representable
       :raises NotRunningError: if :term:`dlb is not running <run of dlb>`).